asunar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
 * training set accuracy of ?
+0.996
 * validation set accuracy of ?
+0.943
 * test set accuracy of ?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+0.890

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
+Started with the LeNet architecture.
+I think it was relevant because both problems were related to image recognition.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Training, validation and test set accuracies of near 90% or above with just 20 epochs provide evidence that model is fairly good at classifying images in a new set.
+Normalizing the images, adding a dropout layer to the LeNet architecture along with tuning the hyperparameters (learning rate, standard deviation, batch size) helped improve the validation accuracy.

 ###Test a Model on New Images